mtholder/pyraphyletic/API.md

 When returning slices of data in NexSON using the fine-grained access URLs, the content returned will simply be the requested data.
 The "sha", "branch2sha", and "versionHistory" properties will not be included.
 Nor will the requested data be packaged in a "data" field.

+# OLD CRUFT below here!

+### WIP branches

+We use "WIP" to stand for "Work in progress" branch.
+The naming convention for these branches are:

+    <curator github login>_study_<study #>_<WIP counter>

+So if `mtholder` has 2 WIPs for study 9, they will show up as:

+    mtholder_study_9_0
+    mtholder_study_9_1

+As discussed below, WIPs are created on a PUT.
+They are merged back to master and deleted if the master's version of the study has not advanced in the interim between GET and PUT.
+Thus, the WIPs are often very ephemeral and not noticeable by the user.

+If the master has advanced, the WIP will be retained so that future PUT operations by the curator will be guaranteed to be conflict-free updates somewhere in the repo.
+A call to `merge` will be needed to merge the updated content from the master into the WIP.
+After the merge (and subsequent PUTs) succeed, then the WIP should be able to merge to the master branch (resulting in the deletion of the WIP).

+Clients of the Phylesystem API need never refer to the WIP names.
+All communication about versions happens via SHA values.
+However, they are returned in the `branch2sha` map from GET so that the curation client can remind the curator of any WIPs that they have started but not merged.

 ### Updating a study